zakariabouachra/zackFlix/README.md

 ## Contributing
 Your contributions are welcome!
 Whether it's adding new features, improving the design, or fixing bugs, here's how you can contribute:

-Fork the repository
+1. Fork the project
-Create your feature branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request